'Ted Lasso' Gets Three Writers Guild Awards Nominations

-With awards season ramping up, Ted Lasso just can’t stop scoring nominations.
+With awards season ramping up, Apple TV+’s Ted Lasso just can’t stop scoring nominations.
 On Thursday it was put forward to the three Writers Guild Awards, following Wednesday’s two Golden Globe nominations.

 More Award Nominations for Ted Lasso at Writers Guild Awards